 Rachel Isaacs was named one of “America’s Most Inspiring Rabbis” (2014) by the Jewish Daily Forward.
 Ordained in 2011 by the Jewish Theological Seminary, where she studied as a Wexner Graduate Fellow, Isaacs is the spiritual leader of Beth Israel Congregation.
 She is also the inaugural holder of the Dorothy “Bibby” Levine Alfond chair in Jewish Studies, teaching courses on Hebrew, Jewish theology, and Jewish humor.
-In 2016, she delivered the final Hanukkah benediction of the Obama Administration at the White House.
-She is widely credited with the renaissance of Jewish life at Colby and in Waterville.
+In 2016, she delivered the final Hanukkah benediction of the Obama administration at the White House.
+She lives in Waterville with her wife, Melanie Weiss, and their daughters, Nitzan and Hadas.

 David Freidenreich is the Pulver Family Associate Professor of Jewish Studies and director of Colby’s Jewish Studies Program.
 He teaches a wide range of courses on Judaism, Jewish history, and comparative religion, directs Colby’s Maine Jewish History Project, and lectures widely to community and academic audiences.
 He received his Ph.D. from Columbia University and rabbinic ordination from the Jewish Theological Seminary.

 Rabbi Erica Asch, Assistant Director